Haverfordwest: Toponymy

-The name of the town means "ford used by heifers" or "ford used by goats" from Old English hæfer.
+The name of the town means "ford used by goats", from Old English hæfer ford.
 In local dialect, it is pronounced "Harford".
 "West" was added in the 15th century, to distinguish the town from Hereford.
 It is marked as Herfordwest on a 1578 parish map of Pembrokeshire.
 The Welsh name is said by B. G. Charles to be "merely a corruption of the English name".

 History

 Haverfordwest has been English-speaking for centuries.
 South Pembrokeshire is known as 'Little England Beyond Wales', but because the markets traded with Welsh farmers in the north and east, there has always been a significant Welsh-speaking influence.
 The suburb of Prendergast seems to have originated as an extramural Welsh dormitory, dating from the times when all agricultural trade had to pass through the borough, and the fearful Normans before the destruction of Anglo-Norman power in 1136 tried to prevent Welshmen bearing arms from entering within the castle walls after nightfall.